nsfm/dualsense-ts/README.md

 # dualsense-ts

-`dualsense-ts` is the natural interface for your DualSense controller.
+`dualsense-ts` is the natural interface for your DualSense and DualSense Access controllers.
 Simple to use, fully-typed, fully-featured, and supports wired and wireless connections in both node.js and the browser.

 Check out the **[interactive docs](https://nsfm.github.io/dualsense-ts/)**!
 Connect a controller (or a few!) and try every feature with live demos.
 Or, explore the [playground](https://nsfm.github.io/dualsense-ts/playground) to check all of your controller functionality in one place.